Wilson Family Jeopardy

 Trivia They developed trivia cards about their family history.
 Every year they add ten more questions and answers to the trivia deck.
 Every table has a set of cards.

-They also enjoy drawings, family bingo cards, sack races for the kids, family calendars, family photos, signs, family cookbook, a talent show and presents for achievements during the year.
+They also enjoy drawings, family bingo cards, sack races for the kids, family calendars, family photos, signs, a family cookbook, a talent show, and presents for achievements during the year.
 They are always looking for ways to spice up the reunion and avoid becoming stale.
 At recent reunions, attendance of the 30- to 40-year age range members is higher than any other age group.

 Catch up trivia

 This version of family trivia can also be used as a way to catch up on events, celebrations, graduations and milestones since the last reunion.
 Write questions ahead of time and ask members to fill in the blanks.
 Encouraging working together serves as an additional icebreaker.
 Here were some of Port2Gez’s questions.
 What was the name of the ship our grandparents immigrated on?
 In what year did they immigrate?
 Who graduated from high school this year?
 Where are they going to college?
 Who celebrated their 50th anniversary?
 Who is the oldest person here?
 How many people here speak Portuguese fluently?